- Introduction: Two Times To Latin America

 - Review: Amex Centurion Lounge Atlanta Airport (ATL)

-During my two times to Latin America review trip, I had an extended layover at Hartsfield-Jackson Atlanta International Airport (ATL), and was able to check out the Amex Centurion Lounge there, which opened in early 2024.
+During my two times to Latin America review trip, I had an extended layover at Hartsfield-Jackson Atlanta International Airport (ATL), as I was arriving in Delta’s A350 business class, and connecting to Delta’s 737 first class.
+During this time, I was able to check out the Amex Centurion Lounge there, which opened in early 2024.

 Design-wise, this is probably the nicest Centurion Lounge I’ve been to, and I particularly liked how there are multiple outdoor terraces.
 The food and drink selection were also quite good, though between the crowding and the way the buffets are set up, I can’t help but feel a bit like Centurion Lounges sometimes feel like high-end airport cafeterias.
 That’s just largely how airport lounges have evolved over the years, I suppose.